 What is clamping force in injection molding?

-What is difference between single and two plate injection mold?
+What is the difference between two and three plate injection mold?

 Two plate injection mold has one parting plane and the mold splits into two halves at parting plane.
 The runner system must be located on this parting plane.